 Summary

 Webhooks in Wati's Chatbot Builder allow you to send and receive real-time data between your chatbot and external applications using GET or POST API requests.
 This feature enables dynamic chatbot interactions, such as fetching user details, verifying data, or integrating with third-party services.
-Note: The Webhook feature is available only in the Pro & Business plans.
-If you're on the Standard plan, you can create and save chatbots with webhooks, but you will need to upgrade to use them in Keyword Action or Default Action workflows.

 Instructions